rickardvh/budo-notes/iaido/msjr/iai-kongen-no-maki.md

 There are two more families (tathāgata), namely: the Jewel and Karma families.
 However, they handle poisons other than the main three, and the three families above have been selected for their association with the Three Poisons.

 The gloss continues by saying that by overcoming the Three Poisons, one may reach a state of formlessness (無形 *mukei*).
 "Formlessness" here refers to a state of enlightenment where one is not bound by physical or mental form.

-The symbolism of the long sword is of cutting through the Three Poisons and transforming them into enlightened wisdom of the Three Buddha Families.

 Regarding the Nine Luminaries (九曜 *kuyō*), there is only a short comment (note 8) saying "these are celestial bodies", but the term refers to the so-called Navagraha of Hindu mythology, as transmitted to Japan through Chinese astrology.
 They are: the Sun and the Moon, the five classical planets (Mercury, Venus, Mars, Jupiter, and Saturn), and Rahu and Ketu, the ascending and descending nodes of the Moon.
 In Hindu and Chinese astrology, these nine (or their deific personifications) were thought to be able to influence the lives of humans.